MileHacker Logo

 Efficient Itinerary

 Group nearby attractions to save time on transport.
-To give an example, combine the Naval Museum and Clock Tower in the city center.
+For instance, combine the Naval Museum and Clock Tower in the city center.

 Transportation

-City buses and dolmuş (minibuses) are available for travel inside the city and to neighboring attractions like Troy.
+City buses and dolmuş (minibuses) are available for getting around the city and to neighboring attractions like Troy.
 Ferries cross to Gallipoli.

 Allocate Time

-Allow ample time for each major site, especially Gallipoli and Troy, for they are wide-ranging and historically rich.
+Allow ample time for each major site, especially Gallipoli and Troy, as they are extensive and historically rich.

 Further Reading & Resources